Normal mode analysis of disordered random-matrix ensembles: Introduction

 \section{Introduction}

-In standard Random Matrix Theory (RMT), the matrix elements are determined independently from a Gaussian distribution \cite{meh91}.
-The resulting canonical Gaussian ensembles have been enormously successful in the modelling of the fluctuations of quantum excitation spectra \cite{haa10}, and recently they have been used as well to model the fluctuations in the eigenspectra of correlation matrices of complex systems in the classical world \cite{kwa12}.

-However, this RMT modelling is not completely realistic and there has been a search for models whose randomness would mimic physical reality closer.
-For example, many-body systems are effectively governed by one- and two-body forces, while canonical RMT assumes many-body forces between the constituents, so that a stochastic modelling of the one- and two-body interaction would yield a much smaller number of independent random variables than used in canonical RMT \cite{ben01,asa01}.
-Hence the interest in sparse matrices \cite{jac01}, band- or tridiagonal matrices \cite{mal07,rel08} and specialized models such as the two-body random ensemble (TBRE) \cite{fre70,flo01} and the more general $k-$body embedded Gaussian ensembles (EGE) \cite{mon75}.
-Other generalizations determine the matrix elements from a stable but non-Gaussian distribution, in particular the L\'{e}vy distribution \cite{ciz94}.
-Also, the statistical properties of addition \cite{guh90} or multiplying \cite{bir07,boh08,boh11} of random-matrix variables has been investigated.

-These new features pose the question whether a more realistic stochastic modelling of many-body systems might yield results which differ from the canonical RMT predictions.
-The main features of the new ensembles are correlations among matrix elements \cite{tos04,ber04}, Gaussian instead of semicircular global eigenvalue densities \cite{flo01}, breaking of the power-law behaviour of the integrated level density fluctuations \cite{jac01,mal07,rel08} and nonergodicity \cite{asa01}.
+Random Matrix Theory (RMT) has been very successful in the statistical study of quantum excitation spectra~\cite{meh91}.
+The standard Gaussian ensembles of RMT are constructed with matrices whose elements are determined independently from a Gaussian distribution~\cite{haa10}.
+However, this RMT modeling is not completely realistic, and there has been a search for models whose randomness would mimic physical reality closer.
+For example, many-body systems are effectively governed by one- and two-body forces, while RMT assumes many-body forces between the constituents, so that a stochastic modeling of the one- and two-body interaction would yield a much smaller number of independent random variables than used in RMT~\cite{ben01,asa01}.
+Hence the interest in sparse matrices~\cite{jac01}, band- or tridiagonal matrices~\cite{mal07,rel08}, specialized models such as the two-body random ensemble (TBRE)~\cite{fre70,flo01}, and the more general $k-$body embedded Gaussian ensembles (EGE)~\cite{mon75}.
+Other generalizations determine the matrix elements from a stable but non-Gaussian distribution, in particular the L\'{e}vy distribution~\cite{ciz94}.
+Also, the statistical properties of addition~\cite{guh90} or multiplication~\cite{bir07,boh08,boh11} of random-matrix variables has been investigated.
+The main features of the new ensembles are correlations among matrix elements~\cite{tos04,ber04}, Gaussian instead of semicircular global eigenvalue densities~\cite{flo01}, breaking of the power-law behavior of the integrated level density fluctuations~\cite{jac01,mal07,rel08} and nonergodicity~\cite{asa01,fre70,flo01}.
+These new features pose the question whether a more realistic stochastic modeling of many-body systems might yield results which differ from the standard RMT predictions.\\